-Here, $\nabla^a$ is the Levi-Civita for a metric $g{ab}$ with a corresponding Ricci scalar R and Ricci tensor $R^{ab}$ with the $\Gamma^{ijkl}{ab}$ terms associated with the De Witt metric [16].
-As cited by [16], if (34) and (35) are satisfied initially, then by (33), (34) and (35) are continually satisfied.
-Now in what Barbor calls the Machian derivation of General relativity" [17] there is one constant linkage of his formalism with the Wheeler De Witt equation, which is that there is no formal time flow, i.e. that the Wheeler De Witt equation in its classical form [18] has NO time component added to it.
+Here, ∇^a is the Levi-Civita for a metric g{ab} with a corresponding Ricci scalar R and Ricci tensor R^{ab} with the Γ^{ijkl}{ab} terms associated with the De Witt metric [16.]
+As cited by [16], if (34) and (35) are satisfied initially, then by (33), (34) and (35) are continually satisfied Now in what Barbor calls the Machian derivation of General relativity" [17] there is one constant linkage of his formalism with the Wheeler De Witt equation, which is that there is no formal time flow, i.e., that the Wheeler De Witt equation in its classical form as in [18] has NO time component added to it.
 Note that in [17] it is stated that there is no general flow of time, at best there are what Barbor called "time capsules" and that Quantum physics is a way of giving "high probability" to "time capsules".
-To whit, what the author has proposed doing with the Machian perspective is to give a dynamical tranjectory as to the Hamiltonian and momentum constraints given as (34) and (35).
-Needless to say though that what is attempted by (32) is to set up a pre condition, independent of (34) and (35) as to set up a configuration for the set of (33), (34) and (35) via (32), and that we regard (32) as a pre condition for fufilling (34) and (35) which are then dynamically satisfied via (33).
-The idea is that (1) which forms as a by product of result of (32) is a pre condition for then the formation of the WdW equation as we know it, which we accept as time independent quantity[18]
+What the author has proposed doing with the Machian perspective is to give a dynamical trajectory as to the Hamiltonian and momentum constraints given as (34) and (35).
+Needless to say though that what is attempted by (32) is to set up a precondition, independent of (34) and (35) as to set up a configuration for the set of (33), (34) and (35) via (32), and that we regard (32) as a precondition for fulfilling (34) and (35) which are then dynamically satisfied via (33).
+The idea is that (1) which forms as a byproduct of result of (32) is a precondition for then the formation of the WdW equation as we know it, which we accept as a time independent quantity[18].

-This leads to the following question.
+This construction of the WdW equation leads to the following question.
 If Barbor is right about there not being a 'flow of time' as we think of it, can we interpret (1) and then (32) as a Machian set up of the WdW equations via (33), (34) and (35)?
-We submit that what is happening is that if there is no flow of time, that still there is a dynamical set up period, and a conservation of information flow as represented by the formation of $\hbar$ as given in (21) and (22), with then (1), (33) to (35) as pre conditions as to keeping the same value of $\hbar$ during cosmological evolution, with the WdW equation forming AFTER the set up of the initial $\hbar$
+We submit that what is happening is that if there is no flow of time, that still there is a dynamical set up period, and a conservation of information flow as represented by the formation of \hbar as given in (21) and

+(22), with then (1), (33) to (35) as preconditions as to keeping the same value of \hbar during cosmological evolution, with the WdW equation forming after the set up of the initial \hbar which then remains constant.

-6 How to outline the resulting pre condition for the constant value for $\hbar$ ?
+6 How to outline the resulting precondition for constant value for \hbar